 Based upon the 2010 US Census, Berlin had 8,140 housing units.
 Most (84%) of the Town’s housing stock is owner occupied.
-16% of housing is renter occupied.
+16% of housing is renter occupied (1,300 units).
 The home ownership rate is twenty percentage points higher in Berlin that it is in Hartford County.
+The Town has identified 592 units of purpose-built rental housing so over half the Town’s rental housing stock is in other types of housing units, including single family houses and condominiums.